seifhassine/REasy/reversing/extension_info/readme.md

 ```

 <br>
+<sup>For Monster Hunter Rise, you need to dump the .exe (using for example Scylla x64) and then run the script on that dumped .exe.</sup>

 <sup>Should support all games.
 Handles instruction patterns from both old and new builds.</sup>

 <sup>Sometimes you will try some extensions and get wrong versions along with them.
 If that happens, try with different extension names, and preferably 4 characters long or more.</sup>